Worcester & Central MA Partners

 Established in 1977, CENTRO, formerly Centro Las Americas, is the largest minority led, community based, multiservice, multicultural, multilingual, nonprofit organization in Central Massachusetts.
 CENTRO’s primary purpose is to assist individuals and families striving to reach self-sufficiency while promoting social responsibility, fostering cultural identity, and encouraging families to be significant contributors to the community as a whole.The Honoring Choices Programs are incorporated into the Adult Family Care (AFC) Program at CENTRO .
 It provides assistance to adults 16 years and older who, because of illness, weakness, disability, or advanced age, cannot live safely at home alone.
 As an AFC member, you will live with your trained Caregiver, who can be a family member or a nonfamily member.
 The Caregiver will provide assistance, prompting, or supervision with bathing, dressing, toileting, transferring, ambulating/walking, and eating.
 The Caregiver will also provide transportation for medical appointments and be a good companion as well.This is a service provided to members of MassHealth, at no cost to the members.

-Since 1995, Deborah Fins Associates, PC in Worcester, provides personalized and compassionate elder care management services while being mindful of the financial costs of care.
-Debbie Fins, LICSW and certified geriatric care manager, and Susan Ritz, a registered and licensed occupational therapist and certified geriatric care manager, act as your partners in elder care management to help elders and their families navigate the aging process.
+Debbie Fins, LICSW and certified geriatric care manager( pictured left), and Susan Ritz, a registered and licensed occupational therapist and certified geriatric care manager( right), act as your partners in elder care management to help elders and their families navigate the aging process.
+Formerly of Deborah Fins Associates, PC, they have joined forces with Jewish Healthcare Center to create a new LifeCare Management Division.
 They place elders at the center of all discussions and care planning, where wishes and goals are primary.
-Drawing on 35 years of professional experience, Debbie Fins and Susan Ritz offer a range of services that include a comprehensive functional assessment of a loved one, elder care plan development to coordinate your caregiver support team, and provide guidance in selecting appropriate care ranging from in-home support, to an assisted living or nursing home facility.
-They also help identify resources for financial support, prepare Mass Health and other benefit applications and insurance documents, and refer to other elder care professionals for needed services.
 Debbie and Susan respect that each family approaches care decisions within the framework of their individual care goals, history, and culture.
-Read more at Deborah Fins Associates, P.C and at Deb’s Blog
+Contact Deborah Fins at DLFins@JHCLifeCare.org.

 Health Alliance Hospital